quicwg/datagram/draft-pauly-quic-datagram.md

 may allow loss recovery to occur more quickly for QUIC data.

-- QUIC datagrams, while unreliable, can support acknowledgements, allowing applications to be aware of if a datagram was successfully received.
+- QUIC datagrams, while unreliable, can support acknowledgements, allowing applications to be aware of whether a datagram was successfully received.

 These reductions in connection latency, and application insight into